 Does anything scream “Fall!” more than the Pumpkin Spice Latte?
 Well yes, probably.
 The mornings get chillier, the leaves start to turn, and we all start scrambling to remember where we stored warmer clothes (or is that just me?)
 Pumpkins and other squash begin proudly flaunting their brightly colored skins, daring us to take them home and devour them.
 And of course, I do.

-The other, albeit unofficial, start to delicious autumn goodness is when Starbucks begins selling its Pumpkin Spice Latte.
+The other (unofficial) fall kickoff is when Starbucks begins selling its Pumpkin Spice Latte.
 At $5-$6 a cup, however, it’s a pricey habit to maintain.
 Even if you have the cash to guzzle down one of these spiced coffee drinks daily, the chemical flavoring and excessive sweetness mean that this drink isn’t exactly the healthiest option.

 Making a Pumpkin Spice Latte at Home